RedPitaya/Documentation/appsFeatures/examples/spi.rst

 Description
 ***********

-This example shows communication with the red pitaya SPI Micron flash chip.
-The code below simulates a simple loop back writing and then getting the flash ID of red pitaya SPI flash chip operation.
+This example shows communication with the Red Pitaya SPI Micron flash chip.
+The code below simulates a simple loop back by writing and then getting the flash ID of Red Pitaya SPI flash chip operation.

 Required hardware